is Cádiz worth visiting?

 7 Reasons to Visit Cádiz

 Cádiz is a coastal city located in the so-called Costa de la Luz and it’s no coincidence why!
-During the daytime, the omnipresent sun here creates a magical effect with the colors of the sand and the blue hues of the ocean.
+During the daytime, the omnipresent sun here creates a magical effect with the colours of the sand and the blue hues of the ocean.

 la caleta beach cadiz